jackpopp/dside/readme.md

 Register routes and dispatch events if the current route matches.
 Construct an object and then dispatch an event from the object.
-Register before and after events on certain routes.
 ```javascript
 Dside.register([
 	{uri: '', event:'Home@getData'},